 The George Pepler International Award is a bursary granted biennially to a person in their first ten years of post-qualification experience wishing to undertake a short period of study (3-4 weeks) on a particular aspect of spatial planning.
 The study consists of live blog posts, images and video during the visit and a written report at completion.

-The George Pepler Award 2020 will open later this year.
+The George Pepler Award will open once non-essential international travel is possible once again.
 Please register your interest here.

 • It is open to those that are wishing to travel to either the UK or anywhere in the world that supports their study.